 After realizing the need for tires that could traverse soft terrain (i.e. snow), and later studying the Amphi-Cat, Takeuchi developed three 22-inch, low-pressure balloon tires.
-Thus, the US90 ATC (All-Terrain Cycle) was born, a three-wheeled vehicle (hence the ‘cycle’ designation) with multi-purpose appeal.
+Thus, the US90 ATC (All-Terrain Cycle) was born, a three-wheeled vehicle with multi-purpose appeal.
 It had a 7-hp engine (don’t laugh!) and sold for $595.
-Honda even released a smaller version suitable for children!
+Honda even released a smaller version suitable for children.

-A decade later, the demand for ATVs was at an all-time high, their capabilities spanning both recreational and utilitarian channels.
-Soon, farmers were turning to them because they required significantly less fuel than their tractor counterparts.
+A decade later, the demand for ATVs was at an all-time high.
+Their capabilities appealed to both recreationalists and farmers, who began turning to ATVs because they required significantly less fuel than tractors.
 Today, we see them most often on the racing track.